 - Spam or solicitation including links to commercial websites or attempts to sell products or services

-You can report any concerns about suspicious behaviour from any profile page.
+You can report any concerns about suspicious behavior from any profile page.

 - Protect Your Account